sleepdiary/docs/contribute/minimise-planned-maintenance.md

 To keep the build system as standard as possible, all dependencies need to be cached in the build image.
 That means that when you update the dependencies of a package, you need to update the build system as well.
 This can cause hard-to-test problems, because commands occasionally succeed on the dev-server but fail in production due to some quirk of GitHub Actions configuration.
 To minimise that risk, use the following procedure:

 1. run `./bin/run.sh upgrade` in each repository *except* `internal-tools`, to run whatever upgrade commands are associated with that repo
+2. run `git commit -a --reuse-message=$( git log --format=%H -1 package-lock.json )` in each repository from the previous step
-2. run `./bin/run.sh upgrade` in `internal-tools`, to copy the above updates into its cache
+3. run `./bin/run.sh upgrade` in `internal-tools`, to copy the above updates into its cache
-3. create and accept a pull request for the changes to `internal-tools`
+4. create and accept a pull request for the changes to `internal-tools`
-4. wait for [the relevant action](https://github.com/sleepdiary/internal-tools/actions/workflows/main.yml) to build `pre-release` versions of the build system and dev-server
+5. wait for [the relevant action](https://github.com/sleepdiary/internal-tools/actions/workflows/main.yml) to build `pre-release` versions of the build system and dev-server
-5. check the new dev-server works as expected (see [`check-dev-server.sh`](https://github.com/sleepdiary/internal-tools/blob/main/bin/check-dev-server.sh))
+6. check the new dev-server works as expected (see [`check-dev-server.sh`](https://github.com/sleepdiary/internal-tools/blob/main/bin/check-dev-server.sh))
-6. push a test-commit for every repository that uses the build system (see [`check-prerelease-build-system.sh`](https://github.com/sleepdiary/internal-tools/blob/main/bin/check-prerelease-build-system.sh))
+7. push a test-commit for every repository that uses the build system (see [`check-prerelease-build-system.sh`](https://github.com/sleepdiary/internal-tools/blob/main/bin/check-prerelease-build-system.sh))
-7. create a set of pull requests to apply during the planned maintenance
+8. create a set of pull requests to apply during the planned maintenance
    * [create a pull request that pulls main into latest](https://github.com/sleepdiary/internal-tools/compare/latest...main?expand=1)
    * create a pull request for every repo you upgraded in step 1